 Taco Logo Ideas:

-This logo uses a range of Mexican symbolism in its design in order to brand your establishment as authentically Mexican.
-The neat, bold lines of the Pridi SemiBold font adds calm and composure to a frenetic logo, while yellows and reds communicate tantalizing tastes and flavor.
+This logo uses a range of Mexican symbolism to brand your taco restaurant as authentically Mexican.
+The neat, bold lines of the Pridi typeface add a calm and composed atmosphere to the colorful logo, while the shades of yellow, brown, and red communicate tantalizing tastes and flavor.

-The colors of red and green cleverly mirror both the Mexican flag and the red and green peppers found in Mexican cuisine.
-The chili icons in the shape of a mustache and the cactus icon are further nods to Mexican food, while the Delius-Regular font makes for clear and legible reading.
+The red and green colors cleverly mirror both the Mexican flag and the peppers found in delicious tacos.
+The chilies, resembling the shape of a mustache, and the cactus are further nods to Mexican cuisine, while the Delius typeface is friendly and makes for clear, legible reading.

 How do I create a taco logo?